konacurrents/SemanticMarkerAPI/README.md

 </details>

-### Semantic Marker&trade; Registry
+# Semantic Marker&trade; Registry

-The results of these REST calls are entries in the Semantic Marker registery, as shown in this image.
+The results of these REST calls are database entries in the Semantic Marker registry, as shown in this image.
 ![Semantic Marker Registry](images/SemanticMarkerRegistry.png)

 ------------------------------------------------------------------------------------------